jakobgabriel/blog-resume-jakob-gabriel/resume-english.md

       website: 'https://www.continental-industry.com/de/topnavi/company/organization/mobile-fluid-systems'
       startDate: '2022-01-01'
       endDate: ''
-      summary: >
+      highlights:
+        - section: Summary
+        - items:
             - Developing and defining analytics use cases and projects based on problems in production processes of Mobile Fluid Systems in collaboration with steakholders
             - Execution of continuous improvement processes by applying analytical methods in the data-driven problem solving process against the background of global scaling potentials
             - Interpret and document solution approaches from executed use cases and projects for further decision making and iteration
             - Automate analytics and operational business workflows to accelerate result discovery and support steakholder decision-making processes
             - Preparation of budgets for analytics projects with subsequent securing of these within the framework of defined project objectives
             - Preparation and documentation of guidelines in the context of lessons learned from completed projects for continuous further development
             - Support of existing process and machine standards against the background of results from analytics projects
             - Close cooperation with other business unit functions and the ContiTech central functions
-      highlights:
         - section: Industry 4.0 Management and Strategy
         - items:
             - Manage and coordinate use cases and projects for data-driven process improvements in manufacturing processes